"He is one of the best." - Client Testimonial, Chambers Global

-Casey Chisick* is a partner in the Entertainment Law and Intellectual Property practices and co-leader of the firm's Fashion Industry Practice Group.
-He is certified by the Law Society of Upper Canada as a Certified Specialist in Intellectual Property (Copyright).
+Casey Chisick* co-chairs the Intellectual Property and Sports & Entertainment practices at Cassels Brock.
+He is certified by the Law Society of Ontario as a Certified Specialist in Intellectual Property (Copyright).

-As a transactional lawyer, Casey has served as a trusted advisor to clients in significant deals ranging from the purchase and sale of film, television and broadcasting assets to celebrity branding transactions, as well as the development, financing, production and distribution of TV series, specials and feature films.
-He negotiates recording, management and publishing agreements for leading Canadian recording artists and songwriters, talent agreements for well-known television and radio personalities, and employment agreements for senior executives in the entertainment and media industries.
-In addition, he has served as chief outside counsel to companies in fields as diverse as IT outsourcing, interactive advertising and functional genomics.
+As a transactional lawyer, Casey serves as a trusted advisor to clients on significant deals ranging from the purchase and sale of music, film, television, music publishing, broadcasting and new media assets to the development, financing, production and distribution of TV series, specials and feature films.
+He has negotiated scores of recording, management, publishing, appearance, branding, and employment agreements for well-known artists and executives in the entertainment and media industries and has served as chief outside counsel to companies in fields as diverse as IT outsourcing, interactive advertising, fitness and nutrition, and functional genomics.

-Casey is active in the legal community, currently serving as co-chair of the biennial Law Society of Upper Canada (LSUC) Entertainment, Media & Advertising Law Symposium (generally recognized as Canada’s top continuing legal education program for entertainment lawyers), a member of the Copyright-Technical Committee of the Intellectual Property Institute of Canada, and a member of the advisory board of IP Osgoode, a research institute at Osgoode Hall Law School that explores legal and policy issues at the intersection of intellectual property and technology.
-He has also served on the executive of the Ontario Bar Association (Entertainment, Media & Communications Section) and the steering committee of the Entertainment Professionals Network, and is an active member of a number of professional associations, including ALAI Canada, the Copyright Society of the USA and the ABA Entertainment & Sports Law Forum
+Casey is active in the legal community.
+Currently, he serves as a trustee, officer, and member of the executive committee of the Copyright Society of the USA (CSUSA); founding co-chair of the CSUSA International Chapter; Vice Chair of the International Copyright Laws & Treaties committee of the American Bar Association (ABA); co-chair of the biennial Law Society of Upper Canada (LSUC) Entertainment, Media & Advertising Law Symposium; Course Director for the Copyright Master Class presented annually by the Intellectual Property Institute of Canada and McGill University; and a member of the advisory board of IP Osgoode, a research institute at Osgoode Hall Law School that explores legal and policy issues at the intersection of intellectual property and technology.
+He has also served on the executive of the Ontario Bar Association (Entertainment, Media & Communications Section) and is an active member of a number of other professional associations, including ALAI Canada, the International Association of Entertainment Lawyers, and the ABA Entertainment & Sports Law Forum.

 An in-demand speaker at legal and business events, Casey has appeared at a host of conferences and seminars produced by organizations including:

 Casey's experience on the legal and academic stages has been complemented by stage work of a very different kind.
-He is a proud member of the board of directors of Soulpepper Theatre Company, a member of the advisory board of the Glenn Gould Lectures, and outside counsel to the Toronto Centre for the Arts.
+He is a proud board member of Soulpepper Theatre Company and the Young Centre for the Performing Arts.
 He has also served as the founding executive producer and host of Winnipeg’s Asper Foundation Jazz Performances; principal of Case Closed Productions, a concert and event promotion company; artistic director of the Chai Folk Ensemble, North America’s oldest and largest Jewish folk dance company; president of the Jazz Winnipeg Festival; vice-president of the Winnipeg Jewish Theatre; and a director and officer of the Toronto Jazz Festival.
 He also served as Executive Producer of Sophie Milman’s Juno Award-winning 2007 album, Make Someone Happy, as well as her acclaimed 2009 album, Take Love Easy, and her 2008 concert DVD, Live in Montreal.